khalidryder777/BART---Abstractive-Summarization-and-KeyBERT---KeyWord-extraction-pipelines/README.md

 df.head()
 ```

-## v.
-Using summarizer to generate summaries of the input dataframe columns
+## V. Using summarizer to generate summaries of the input dataframe columns
 ```python
 # We have 4 such columns in our dataframe, so repeat for each column(no. 1,3,5,7) by changing the index values in '.iloc'
 x1=[]